Partner (business rank): Accounting firms

-A modern procedure is to take a role of Associate Partners before becoming a Partner in some consulting services.
+A modern procedure is to take the role of associate partner before becoming a partner in some consulting services.

 Financial industry

 Many major investment banks were historically structured as partnerships, and some such as Goldman Sachs maintain a class of "partners" at the top of their corporate hierarchy.
 In such firms, the "partners" are typically the highest-compensated managing directors as well as more senior executives.
 The term is also used for senior executives in the private equity industry.
 In these industries, partners are often compensated millions of dollars per year.